wjchu1995/vezda/README.md

 #### Option 1: Install from Python wheel
 Python wheels provide a faster and more efficient method to install software packages than traditional installs from source files.
 Additionally, they provide more consistent installations across operating systems and machines.

-To install Vezda from the Python wheel, simply enter:
+To install Vezda from the Python wheel, simply enter from the command line:
 ```
 $ pip install vezda
 ```